qmk/qmk_firmware/docs/feature_midi.md

 If you're aiming to emulate the features of something like a Launchpad or other MIDI controller you'll need to access the internal MIDI device directly.

-It's best to follow a refernce because when sending MIDI CC you don't get the advantages of a keycode and you will need to impliment a `process_record_user` and the custom keycodes for that.
-It's the same process as implmenting custom key behavior or macros.
+It's best to follow a reference because when sending MIDI CC you don't get the advantages of a keycode and you will need to implement a `process_record_user` and the custom keycodes for that.
+It's the same process as implementing custom key behavior or macros.

 For an overview of that process look at: [Macros](feature_macros.md)